aayushdw/ML-Notes/content/01 - ML & AI Concepts/LLMs & Generative AI/LLM Safety Fundamentals.md

 - $D_{KL}(\pi_\theta \| \pi_{ref})$ is the KL divergence from the reference (original SFT) policy
 - $\beta$ controls the strength of the KL penalty

-**Why the KL penalty?** Without it, the model would "reward hack"—finding degenerate outputs that score high on the reward model but are actually nonsense.
+**Why the KL penalty?** Without it, the model would "reward hack", finding degenerate outputs that score high on the reward model but are actually nonsense.
 The KL term keeps the model close to its original behavior.

 ### Direct Preference Optimization (DPO)